 All of your accommodation and meals with water are included, as well as local transport (except during your free time).

 Flights are not included in the price and need to be arranged by customers themselves or with an agent.

 Following the news

 Like all our tours the itinerary is focused on current affairs.
 Events on the ground may change and the final schedule may be adjusted accordingly.

 As on all our expert-led tours the groups are deliberately small and will not exceed 14 people.
 Frequently we travel with 10-12 people.
 Limited spaces are available.

 The United States runs a visa waiver system for the UK, Europe, Australia and New Zealand (ESTA or ETA).
 Candadians are exempt from visa requirements.
 It is always good to check with the embassy in your country for latest advice regarding visa requirements.
 Travellers from most countries will need to register online with the department of homeland security before you travel.
 Please get in touch and let us know what passport you are travelling on so we can help advise you on any visas you may require.

 Travellers who have previously been to Iran are now required to get a tourist visa for the United States.

-This is mid summer in New York and Washington so the weather is likely to be hot and humid.
+This is autumn/fall in the mid-west and the weather is likely to be mixed.